bbauska/W3Cx-5of5/README.md

 9.  x; // 2 &lt;- but x equals 2
 </pre>

-When working with objects, the reference of the object is copied into the argument.
+<p>When working with objects, the reference of the object is copied into
+the argument.
 That means you can modify the referenced object.
-But if you change the reference (for example by assigning a new object), the original variable (which now points to another object) will not be modified.
+But if you change the reference (for example by assigning a new object), the original variable (which now points to another object) will not be modified.</p>

 <h5>Example 1:</h5>